Floor Flow® Level 1 Teacher Training

 There are three tiers of certification/accreditation for Floor Flow*:

-Tier 2 - Flowtégé+: In order to become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Trainings tests.
-The Level two training is slated to begin in 2019.
+Tier 2 - Flowtégé+: To become a Flowtégé+, you must pass both the Level 1 and Level 2 Floor Flow Teacher Training tests.
+The Level two training is slated to begin August 2019.

 Tier 3 - Flow Pro: Flow Pro: Flow Pro’s are paid assistants for the Floor Flow trainings and will eventually conduct their own Floor Flow trainings.
 These individuals are hand chosen graduates of the Level 1 and Level 2 Floor Flow Teacher Trainings who have demonstrated teaching expertise, professionalism, movement skills, technical knowledge, and charisma.